Easy Oboe Reed Adjustments

-I divided this post up into two parts: creating a bigger opening at the tip and then creating a smaller opening.
+I divided this post up into two main parts: creating a bigger opening at the tip and then creating a smaller opening.
 A reed with a large opening will tend to play lower in pitch than a reed with a small opening.
 For me, a reed with a stronger opening will be easier to play in the low register, whereas a reed with a smaller opening will play better in the upper register in terms of response, intonation, and control.
-Be careful with these adjustments because it is unlikely that you will be able to change just the response of the low register without compromising the pitch, and vice versa.
+Be careful with these adjustments because it is unlikely that you will be able to change the response of a reed without compromising the pitch, and vice versa.
 If your reed is flat and too hard/unresponsive, then trying to raise the pitch of the reed will only make the response even worse.
 There is a video demonstration below.

 To open up a reed and improve low register response

 - Soak the reed it hot water for at least 30 seconds.
 You can try putting your reed water in the microwave in a microwave safe container for about 20 seconds to heat up your reed water.
-Water should be approximately soup hot.
+Water should be approximately the same temperature as hot soup.

 - Gently press the corners of the reed inward.
-Make sure the reed is soaked in water otherwise it can split.
+Make sure the reed is soaked in water otherwise the cane could split.

 To close down a reed and raise the pitch